 There is a lot of science and research on the forum - putting ‘Fasting and cancer’ in the search box brings up 250+ results.

 Another supportive forum is on the Mumsnet website.
 The first thread was begun the day after the Horizon programme which brought Intermittent Fasting to the attention of the British public.
-The latest thread (1st Feb 2014) is Nr 38 and they’re currently needing to start a new thread every 10 days or so.
+The latest thread (6th July your 2015) is Nr 55.

-Also on the site is a research thread full of Tips and Links – well worth looking through.
+Also on the site is a research thread full of Tips on intermittent fasting and Links to much research – well worth looking through.

-I shall add to this post as and when I come across other research in the subject.
+I shall add to this post as and when I come across other research on the subject.